-A healthy family life can bring joy to every family member.
-In hard times, family members support each other.
+A healthy family life can bring joy to every member.
+In hard times, members support each other.
 They work toward common goals and enjoy leisure time together.
 Being a part of a family isn't always easy, though.
-Sometimes, individual concerns meld together to create family dysfunction rather than support.
-Even so, it may be difficult to know when to get help in family counseling.
-How do you know whether you are just going through a rough patch or your family is in a more serious downward spiral?
+Sometimes, individual concerns meld together to create family dysfunction rather than family support.
+Even so, it may be difficult to know when to get help in family therapy.
+Family therapy may help you know whether you are just going through a rough patch or your family is in a more serious downward spiral.

-If you are wondering whether it is time to call in a counselor, a good first step is to find out more about family counseling and how it can help you.
+If you are wondering whether it is time to consider counseling or maybe online therapy, a good first step is to find out more about family therapy and how it can help you through challenging situations.

 Sometimes, a family lives together under the safe roof.
 They may also live apart but be closely related.
 For example, a parent who does not have custody of a child would still consider the child as a family member.
 Or, separated parents may live apart but share custody of their child.
 In that case, the child would be considered a part of each parent's family.
 Family therapy for such a family sometimes includes both adults – not because they still consider each other family, but because they are still co-parenting.
 Usually, members of a family are either biologically related, living together, or both.

 Each family has a unique structure and a variety of communication styles.
 And each family has different family strengths that make them unique.
-What affects one member of the family usually affects other members as well.
+What affects one family member usually affects other members as well.
 If two people in the family are at odds, life can become more stressful for everyone in the family.
 When changes happen within the family unit, all members must adapt to the new situation.
 This is where family therapy treatment can help.

 Families that have never developed a beneficial structure or a healthy communication style may quickly fall into turmoil when something goes wrong.
-Even a family that once functioned well can become dysfunctional when it is are under unusual stress.
+Even a family that once functioned well can become dysfunctional when it is under unusual stress.
 After all, all family systems are different.
-If you see any of the following within your family, consider getting help through family counseling.
+If you see any of the following within your family, consider getting help through family therapy.

 If a child is misbehaving, chances are there is dysfunction in the family.
 Perhaps unhealthy family dynamics are at the root of the issue, the child's misbehavior is causing stress within the family, or both.
 Addressing the child's behavior is an important part of arriving at a place of peace within the family.